CodeRustyPro/CodeRustyPro/README.md

   >I have spent 14 years on Earth🌎

-  >I play Chess♟ and Cricket 🏏
+  >I play Cricket 🏏 and Chess ♟